Salomon Speedcross 6 - Women's Review

 What Other Trail Running Shoes Should You Consider?

-If you want a shoe that can crossover to roads, even occasionally, we recommend looking at the Hoka Torrent 3.
-The Torrent provides a better cushion and has lugs that don't wear down quite as readily.
-If you want a shoe that offers the sensitivity of the front half of the Speedcross but with a less aggressive heel-to-toe differential, the La Sportiva Bushido II is the way to go.
-Finally, if you aren't in love with the Speedcross but still want a shoe that bites into trails and provides a precise fit, check out the Dynafit Feline SL instead.
+If you want a shoe that can crossover to roads, even occasionally, we recommend looking at the Hoka Challenger 7.
+The Challenger provides a better cushion and has lugs that don't wear down quite as readily.
+If you want a shoe that offers the sensitivity of the front half of the Speedcross but with a less aggressive heel-to-toe differential, the 7 mm drop La Sportiva Bushido III is the way to go.
+The Saucony Peregrine 14 is another standout, thanks to its beefy and sharp lugs and all-around comfort.